joshuacline/This-Old-House/README.md

 <a href="https://youtu.be/nxe4MDzMdBw" target="_blank"><img src="concealment.jpg" alt=" " width="720"/></a>

-# Styling, Touch-ups and Furnishings, and Color Schemes
+# Styling, Touch-ups, Furnishings, and Color Schemes
 - Do not slack when it comes to the visual inspection.
 You could find yourself knee-deep in repair costs if you aren't vigilant about inspecting the surroundings.

 <img src="mantelpiece.jpg" width="720">